 The importance of ploughing matches

-Ploughing matches have been taking place across Sussex (and indeed across the UK) for over 100 years and in some cases for as long as 150 years!
+Sussex Ploughing matches have been taking place across the county (and indeed across the UK) for over 100 years and in some cases for as long as 150 years!
 Mainly held in the autumn, but with some in the spring too, this is not a high octane event (unless you’re a competitor) but it is a chance to see a traditional and historic way of life.
 And of course for kids that love tractors, it’s a small slice of heaven.

 The ploughmen turn up early and judging is done independently with points awarded for straightness, neatness and evenness, with the fact that someone has to go behind and cultivate the land kept firmly in mind.
 The winners go on to the regional and even the national championships and there are different categories which include classic vintage tractors and ploughs as well as a horse-drawn team.